 We occasionally release firmware updates for Spiders.
 These updates may include new functionality, bug fixes, or both.
-In the general case, it is not imperative that your Spider has the latest version of firmware in order to operate nominally, however, we do recommend that you do include firmware updates as part of your scheduled maintenance.
+We recommend that you do include firmware updates as part of your scheduled maintenance.

-Please note the Spider S2 or Spider S1 can no longer be updated.
-This is only for the Spider S3 or later.
+Please note the Spider 2 or Spider 1 can no longer be updated.
+This is only for the Spider 3 or later.
 If you're unsure which Spider you have, please read this article.
 Follow the instructions for updating the Spider 4 Keypad to get the latest features on this.

 Installing the Updating Application:

-Note - If you have a version of the updating application from before 2014, please use add and remove programmes on your computer to remove the old one first.
-Supported operating systems for the updater are Windows 7 and Windows 8.
-Windows XP and below, and Mac OS are not compatible with the spidertracks updater.
+Note - If you have a version of the Windows updating application from before June 2017, please use add and remove programs on your computer to remove the old one first.
+Supported operating systems for the updater are Windows 7, Windows 8 and Windows 10.
+Windows XP and below are not compatible with the Spidertracks updater.

-- Please click here to download the spidertracks updater.
+- Please click here to download the Spidertracks Updater (Windows).

 - Click finish when prompted to complete the installation of the updater.